yash3001/Meet-God/README.md

    pip3 install -r requirements.txt
    ```

-3. Run the `Bot.py` file from the terminal using the following command and result will be taken care by the bot
+3. Run the `Bot.py` file from the terminal using the following command and rest will be taken care by the bot

    For windows users: